Linen Hall Library: Early history

 The original Linen Hall Library in 1888, shortly before its demolition and replacement with Belfast City Hall.

-The Linen Hall Library is a unique institution.
-It was founded in 1788 by a group of artisans as the Belfast Reading Society and in 1792 became the Belfast Society for Promoting Knowledge.
+In 1788 a group of artisans founded the Belfast Reading Society, and in 1792 it became the Belfast Society for Promoting Knowledge.
 It adopted a resolution in 1795 "that the object of this Society is the collection of an extensive Library, philosophical apparatus and such products of nature and art as tend to improve the mind and excite a spirit of general enquiry".

 It began to acquire books (with a particular focus on those relating to Irish topics, publishing, for example Ancient Irish Music by Edward Bunting in 1796) and also other items which could be used to advance knowledge.
 The society declined in the later 1790s however, as it owned no permanent premises and struggled with official attempts to control radical thought, though it survived a crackdown after the 1798 rebellion thanks to the efforts of Rev. William Bruce.

 In 1802 the Library moved into permanent premises in White Linen Hall (from which it took its name, though legally it is still the Belfast Society for Promoting Knowledge).
 The Library struggled, however, through most of the 19th century.
 It became more conservative, attempting to exclude students from Queen's College and debating whether or not to include fiction.

 As the Library's centenary approached it was hit by another setback as it lost its premises in White Linen Hall to make way for the construction of the new City Hall.
 The Library moved into a warehouse in Donegall Square (previously used for linen), which was designed by Charles Lanyon and his firm, and which the Library occupies as of 2009.
 At the same time it made the transition from being a private company to one with public duties with regard to care for its collections.
 This was also a period when the Library became much more ambitious, collecting books with a new vigour and implementing many cultural programmes.